Reminder

 Book Harvest

 The Book Harvest is a local organization established in 2011 to encourage literacy and reading by distributing books to children in low-income families.
 The group employs a small staff and is located at Rockwood on University Drive, in Durham.
-Since 2011 the Book Harvest has given over one million books to local children in need.
+Since 2011 the Book Harvest has given over two million books to local children in need.

 What: Volunteer groups help to sort book donations in their office but there are other special projects that come up from time to time as well.
 No prior experience or knowledge is needed.
 They will provide training to orient the group!

-When: Friday, May 17, 10:00am – 1:00pm
+When: Friday, May 16, 10:00am – 1:00pm

 Where: 2501 University Dr, Durham, NC 27707